-Basically our numbers come from the exact same original system as GS1 barcode numbers, and are still part of their system, however GS1 have lost control of these numbers entirely, and hence they can be sold without adding all of the various fees that GS1 insists upon.
+Basically, our numbers come from the same original system as GS1 barcode numbers and are still part of their system.
+However, GS1 has lost control of these numbers entirely, and hence they can be sold without adding all of the various fees that GS1 insists upon.
 (This is how you avoid GS1 barcode fees)

 Please see below for a detailed summary of what has occurred for this to happen:

 In the late 1990s, the UCC merged with GS1, becoming GS1-US.
 As part of this change, they decided to start charging annual license fees for all of their members, including those who had paid a one-off fee for barcode numbers in the 1990s.
-Of course, many of these members weren’t happy with the new annual license fees, and so a group of them ended up in class action law suit with GS1.
-The members won in the courts in the early 2000s, resulting in a multimillion dollar settlement by GS1.
+Of course, many of these members weren’t happy with the new annual license fees, and so a group of them ended up in a class-action lawsuit with GS1.
+The members won in the courts in the early 2000s, resulting in a multimillion-dollar settlement by GS1.
 A further consequence of this court case is the proof that the original numbers issued by the UCC in the 1990s are outside of GS1s control now, and hence no license fees are required.
-These are the numbers are bought by a barcode reseller and onsold.
-They are ‘new’ numbers, in that they have never been used on a retail product, and are part of the GS1 system.
+These are the numbers.
+They are bought by a barcode reseller and onsold.
+They are ‘new’ numbers in that they have never been used on a retail product and are part of the GS1 system.

 I’ve seen cheaper barcodes elsewhere?

-Usually these companies aren’t around for long, or are very difficult to contact.
-In many cases the barcodes they sell are not legitimate retail barcodes.
-Buying barcodes at these cheap barcode prices is false economy, while you may save a few £ £ on buying the barcodes, that doesn’t even compare to the amount it will cost to reprint your product packaging and swap out the barcodes if the barcodes do turn out to be non-legitimate.
+Usually, these companies aren’t around for long or are very difficult to contact.
+In many cases, the barcodes they sell are not legitimate retail barcodes.
+Buying barcodes at these cheap barcode prices is a false economy.
+While you may save a few £ £ on buying the barcodes, that doesn’t even compare to the amount it will cost to reprint your product packaging and swap out the barcodes if the barcodes do turn out to be non-legitimate.